DA7OUD/ssher/README.md

 # ssher
-ssher is chain tunnel with ssh service support socks5 and http protocol
+SSHER provides a chain tunnel with a ssh service that supports local proxy with socks5 and http protocol